Skip to main content

 Inflammaging describes a chronic, low-grade, sterile inflammatory state that develops with advancing age and is a significant risk factor for most age-related diseases.
 The molecular signature of shift work, characterized by the perpetual activation of NF-κB and elevated pro-inflammatory cytokines, effectively accelerates this process.

 This state of affairs provides a unifying biological framework for understanding the diverse pathologies associated with long-term shift work.
-The elevated inflammatory mediators contribute directly to the pathogenesis of by promoting endothelial dysfunction and atherosclerotic plaque formation.
+The elevated inflammatory mediators contribute directly to the pathogenesis of cardiovascular disease by promoting endothelial dysfunction and atherosclerotic plaque formation.
 They contribute to metabolic syndrome by exacerbating insulin resistance in peripheral tissues.
 Furthermore, this chronic inflammatory milieu is implicated in carcinogenesis, as it can promote cell proliferation and angiogenesis.

 Therefore, monitoring markers like hs-CRP and the leukocyte count is more than just identifying inflammation.
 It is a clinical method for quantifying the degree of accelerated biological aging and disease risk attributable to the molecular consequences of circadian disruption.
 These markers serve as integrated outputs of the complex, multi-tissue desynchronization that begins with a conflict between lifestyle and the body’s ancient, intrinsic timing system.